Jacky96Cheung/COMS4761_Project/README.md

 that are the names of the samples (signifying the type of data and stimulus) which contains the output of the alignment itself.
 It also CR_metadata.txt, which is just a text file of all the folders associated with control data.
 This was just used to automate some of the data manipulation that had to be done with these files.
-T

 ### conversation_tables
 This folder contains the txt files of the conversions available between various